icelandic-lt/subword_perplexity_tests/README.md

 This project lacks some information about the exact dataset preparation steps and therefore cannot be reproduced as-is.
 Additionally, the exact dependencies are unknown and therefore it might be difficult to reproduce with the current code.
 However, the scripts can be used as a starting point for similar experiments.

+The findings are certainly useful for other LT areas, like e.g. foundation models, TTS, etc.

 ## Description

 Icelandic is an inflective language and new words are constantly being created by compounding words together.
 Finding successful ways of handling both all the different grammatical surface forms of words, and the many compounds is crucial to reducing the rate of unknown words in Language technology tasks.